Your perfect cookie for dunkin’, these M & M cookies made the old fashioned way are hard to resist. Get some milk and start dunkin’ ASAP.

-This M & M Cookies recipe makes my brother’s favorite cookies and consequently, they the ones I remember Mama making the most growing up.
+This M & M Cookies recipe is the one I remember Mama making the most growing up.
 Unlike many of today’s cookies, these have a good crunch to them along with a pure flavor brought about by the vanilla and making them absolutely perfect for dunking in milk.
 Absolutely perfect.
 Divine.
 Sublime.
 Wonderful.
 I really, really, really want you to make these and have them with a glass of milk – tonight.

 An Old Fashioned Recipe

 Mama used to always make this recipe and put the little balls of dough on baking sheets before transferring them to the table where the three of us sat at the ready.
 She’d give each of us a little bowl of M&M’s and we had a rule: We could put three M&M’s on each cookie, no more.
 I didn’t understand why Mama had that rule until I made these with son for the first time.
 There was one cookie that kid had put fifteen M&M’s on! ~laughs~

 So now I revert to Mama’s wisdom.
 I put some M&M’s in the batter and then each cookie is adorned with exactly three M&M’s on top!